-The Difference Between Whole Wheat, Whole Grain, and Multigrain Bread
+What’s the Difference Between Whole Wheat, Whole Grain, and Multigrain Bread?

 The healthiest pick might surprise you.

-Sprouted Grain Bread: Sprouted grain breads are made using flours from sprouted grains, which are formed when grains are exposed to moist warm conditions.
-“The carbohydrates stored in the endosperm become more easily digestible, [and] sprouting is also thought to increase the bio-availability [the degree at which something is absorbed into your body] of some vitamins and minerals,” Cayuto says.
+Sprouted grain breads are made using flours from sprouted grains, which are formed when grains are exposed to moist warm conditions.
+“The carbohydrates stored in the endosperm become more easily digestible, and sprouting is also thought to increase the bio-availability [the degree at which something is absorbed into your body] of some vitamins and minerals,” Cayuto says.

-How long will a loaf of bread keep?
 While bakery loafs last for two to three days (a few more if toasted), packaged breads stay fresh for a week or two (toss at any signs of mold), and can be frozen for up to three months.
-The best method to determine freshness is to look at the sell-by date.
+The best method to determine freshness is to smell for any off-odors and check for signs of aging.
 “Most people agree that packaged bread will still be fresh about one week past the sell-by date, though it depends on the brand and the presence or lack of preservatives.”

 Now that you you’re a pro at navigating the bread aisle, it’s time to build the best sandwich, ever.